kephin/Building-tools_webpack/readme.md

 $ npm install webpack --save-dev
 ```

 After installation, we need to create **webpack.config.js** inside the project folder.
-And there are two configuration that must be provided to webpack in order to run properly, which are **Entry property** and **Output property**
+And there are two configuration that must be provided to webpack in order to run properly, which are **Entry property** and **Output property**.

-- Entry property defines the **entry point** of the application
+- Entry property: Defines the **entry point** of the application.
-- Output property defines where should we output the bundled file
+- Output property: Defines where should we output the bundled file.

 ```javascript
 // webpack.config.js